GridTools/concepts/Team-Guidelines.md

 - Smaller PRs are easier to review, increasing code quality.
 Reviews on large PRs tend to focus on details as the overall design is lost in the size.
 The possiblity to [learn from the review](#review-is-a-platform-for-learning-and-knowledge-transfer) is reduced as patterns are harder to understand.
 - Small PRs encourage [faster review](#Review-in-a-timely-manner).

 Reviewer and reviewee should decide together if it makes sense to split a large PR into smaller self-contained units.
+If a PR is conjectured to be inevitably large, the required time for the corresponding review should be taking into account in the sprint planning.

 ### PRs are squash merged